 The skills we've just listed can be seen in abundance when watching the highest-level strikers in world soccer.
 Here are a few names that stand out amongst that group.

 At the 2022 Qatar World Cup, Poland's Robert Lewandowski fulfilled a long-held personal ambition by scoring for his country at a World Cup.
-The 34-year-old recently moved to Barcelona after scoring a staggering amount of goals in the Bundesliga for Bayern Munich and Borussia Dortmund, clubs at which he spent years operating as the focal point of attack.
-A potent finisher with aerial ability and the cleverest of movement, he has scored over 500 career goals for club and country.
+He moved to Barcelona in 2022 after scoring a staggering number of goals in the Bundesliga for Bayern Munich and Borussia Dortmund, clubs at which he spent years operating as the focal point of attack.
+A potent finisher with aerial ability and the cleverest of movement, he has scored more than 600 career goals for club and country.

-The first two names on this list are edging towards the twilight of their careers, but this man is only just getting started.
-The Manchester City forward, signed from Borussia Dortmund in summer 2022, is just 22 years old, and yet he's already one of the greatest strikers in the world.
+The first two names on this list are edging towards the twilight of their careers, but this man is in his prime.
+The Manchester City forward, signed from Borussia Dortmund in 2022, is already one of the greatest strikers in the world.

-His stats are phenomenal, with the Norway international already having notched over 150 goals at club level, and he's a remarkable physical specimen, too, standing at 6 ft 5 in with the pace to beat any defender on the planet.
+His stats are phenomenal, with the Norway international having scored well over 300 goals for club and country, and he's a remarkable physical specimen, too, standing at 6 ft 5 in with the pace to beat any defender on the planet.

-In the 23/24 season, he broke the record for the most goals in a Premier League season, a title that PL legend Alan Shearer had held since 1995.
+In his debut 2022/23 season, he broke the record for the most goals in a Premier League season, a title PL legend Alan Shearer had held since 1995.
+He has since become the fastest player ever to reach 100 Premier League goals.

-England's talismanic striker Harry Kane is one of his nation's greatest ever strikers, and he's already on course to become one of the Premier League's best-ever attackers.
-A remarkably versatile finisher with the ability to drop deep, link up with teammates and provide assists, his game has developed impressively over his career so far, and his 192 Premier League goals make him the third-highest scorer in the league's history.
+England's talismanic striker Harry Kane is one of his nation's greatest ever strikers, and one of the Premier League's greatest ever attackers.
+A remarkably versatile finisher with the ability to drop deep, link up with teammates and provide assists, his game has developed impressively over his career so far, and his 213 Premier League goals — all scored for Tottenham before his 2023 move to Bayern Munich — make him the second-highest scorer in the league's history, behind only Alan Shearer.

-The players in the previous list are all capable of reaching all-time legend status; here are a few strikers that already have.
+The players in the previous list are all capable of reaching all-time legend status; here are a few of the best strikers of all time — players who have already done it.

 "The original Ronaldo", as many name him to differentiate the Brazil striker from Portuguese talisman Cristiano, the man who helped lead the Selecao to the 2002 World Cup trophy remains one of the most talented forwards the world has ever seen.
 Making his name at prestigious clubs including Real Madrid, Barcelona, AC Milan and Inter, he's a striker that reached the absolute heights of the professional game, with a scoring record to match.

 This man needs no introduction.
-The only player to have won three World Cups (1958, 1962, and 1970), the Brazil legend had a huge impact on the international game, and he remains one of the best goal scorers to have ever played the game.
+The only player to have won three World Cups (1958, 1962, and 1970), the Brazil legend, who passed away in December 2022, had a huge impact on the international game and remains one of the greatest goal scorers ever to play it.
 His official goal tally is often disputed, but records suggest that his long career at Santos and New York Cosmos saw him rack up over 600 goals, an astonishing figure that justifies his status as "the greatest player of all time" in many people's eyes.

 Gerd Muller's death in August 2021 sparked an emotional response from the footballing world.
 The former Germany and Bayern Munich striker was an icon of the European game, a man who scored well over 500 goals from club and country, winning multiple Bundesliga titles, a Ballon d'Or, and the 1974 World Cup, amongst many other honors.